 - Extra sun protection & some sun damage repair

-- Skin Brightening – Vitamin C can help to reduce age spots, hyper-pigmentation, or discolouration of the skin leaving you with a more even looking skin appearance and an overall refeshing, brightening effect.
+- Skin Brightening – Vitamin C can help to reduce age spots, hyper-pigmentation, or discolouration of the skin leaving you with a more even-looking skin appearance and an overall refreshing, brightening effect.

 People with sensitive skin should look for serums that are specifically designed for their skin type and should ensure they test the serum on a small patch of their body before applying to their whole face.
-If you have sensitive skin and want a professional opinion on what might suit your skin best, phone (03) 8849 1444 and ask for a skin care consultation with a talented Dermal Clinician.
+If you have sensitive skin and want a professional opinion on what essential skin care product might suit your skin best, phone (03) 8849 1400 and ask for a skincare consultation with a talented Dermal Clinician.

 Exfoliator or Chemical Exfoliant